checkedc/checkedc-clang/docs/checkedc/Dataflow-Analysis-for-Collecting-Facts.md

 3. Any call expression must be considered as possibly doing a pointer assignment.

 ### Notes on Debugging
 In order to debug dataflow-related code, you might use the clang flag `-fdump-extracted-comparison-facts`.
-This will dump, in reverse post-order, block ID, `Kill` set, and `In` set for every block.
+This will dump, in reverse post-order, the block ID, `Kill` set, and `In` set for every block.

 ### Future Improvements
 1. For improving the performance, the analysis can be skipped in functions that do not need bounds declaration checking.
 Currently, the analysis is performed on every function.